DL-Wei/ACF_MMVD/README.md

 # ACF Network: For Multi-Modal Violence Detection

-These are official codes for ICASSP2022 paper "LOOK, LISTEN AND PAY MORE ATTENTION: FUSING MULTI-MODAL INFORMATION FOR VIDEO VIOLENCE DETECTION"
+These are official codes for ICASSP 2022 paper "LOOK, LISTEN AND PAY MORE ATTENTION: FUSING MULTI-MODAL INFORMATION FOR VIDEO VIOLENCE DETECTION"

 Overall Structure

 ![](architecture.jpg)

 ## Updates
-**`[September 30th]`**
+**`[October 5th]`**
 Our codes and more details about the work will be released soon.
 Please stay tuned.

 ## Datasets